ATD 1-LAW

 False

-A home care nurse not providing a patient with food or water for several days is an example of ___________negligence.
+A home care nurse not providing a patient with food or water for several days is an example of _________negligence.

 Gross

-Mercy’s neighbor, Juma, constantly plays loud music in his house throughout the night.
+Mercyā€™s neighbor, Juma, constantly plays loud music in his house throughout the night.
 The noise has been interfering with her sleep, but despite asking him to lower the volume.
 Uma has refused.
 Mercy wants to sue under the theory of private nuisance.
-As the plaintiff, Mercy must proof the following.
-Which is not true
+As the plaintiff, outline three (3) issues that Mercy must proof.

-The defendant (Juma) actually acted in a way that interferes with her enjoyment and use of her property.
+i.
+The defendant (Juma) acted in a way that interfered with her enjoyment and use of her property.ii.
+The defendant\'s (Jumaā€™s) interference was substantial and unreasonable.iii.
+She owns the property/house and has the right to use/enjoy living in it.

-The tort of private nuisance ______
+The tort of private nuisance :

 Protects a person from being sued by his/her neighbors